HDGizzle/Heuristieken/main/README.md

 calculates the total amount of money used for the solution and tracks the senders that are being used.

-The sender placer script places senders in different provinces under the constraint that bordering provinces cannot have the same sender type
+The sender placer script places senders in different provinces under the constraint that bordering provinces cannot have the same sender type.
+With the sender placer file, different algortihms could be used to solve the problem of Radio Russia.